MentenAI/menten_gcn/docs/examples/CustomDec.rst

 ================

 We try and make it relatively easy to create your own decorator.
-All do need to do is inherit a these seven methods from the base class.
+All you need to do is inherit a these seven methods from the base class.

 (see full base class description at the bottom)